amani7amdan/BookingApplication/ABOUT.md

 -------------
 # * Why Java?
 -------------
 I chose to develop this application using Java programming language because I am a Java developer and I have experience in it.
-This task learned me a lot of things about web development, where until now I worked only on desktop applications
+This task learned me a lot of things about web development, where I only worked only on desktop applications